Solfège: Fixed do solfège

 The names of the notes in Romance languages.

-In Fixed do, each syllable always corresponds to the same pitch; when the music changes keys, each syllable continues to refer to the same sound (in the absolute sense) as it did before.
+In Fixed do, each syllable always corresponds to the same pitch; when the music changes keys, each syllable continues to refer to the same pitch as it did before.
 This is analogous to the Romance-language system naming pitches after the solfège syllables, and is used in Romance and Slavic countries, among others, including Spanish-speaking countries.